Chase Budinger

+Basketball career

 High school career

-Budinger was a standout basketball and volleyball player at La Costa Canyon High School while living in Encinitas, California; his teammates on the basketball team included future NFL quarterback Kevin O'Connell.
+Budinger was a standout basketball and volleyball player at La Costa Canyon High School while living in Encinitas, California; his teammates on the basketball team included future NFL quarterback Kevin O'Connell and future Wagner College Point Guard, Caleb Stratton.
 In basketball, he led La Costa Canyon to the CIF San Diego Section title in 2006.
 In volleyball, he led his school to three state championships and was named by Volleyball Magazine as the National Player of the Year as a senior.

 Budinger was a McDonald's All-American and was the runner-up in the 2006 McDonald's All-American Slam Dunk Contest.

 Considered a five-star recruit by Rivals.com, Budinger was listed as the No. 2 small forward and the No. 4 player in the nation in 2006.
+Budinger was named Co-MVP of the 2006 McDonald's All-American Game along with future NBA superstar Kevin Durant.

 College career

 Budinger chose to concentrate on basketball, signing with Arizona—a school that did not (and still does not) sponsor varsity men's volleyball—although he received offers from many other schools, most notably offers by USC and UCLA to play both basketball and volleyball.
 He averaged 15.6 points in his freshman season, starting all 30 games for the Wildcats.
 At the conclusion of the season he announced that he planned to stay with Arizona for his sophomore season, despite speculation that he could be picked early in the NBA draft.
 However, he later announced that he would declare for the draft and not hire an agent.
 He was projected as a mid-first-round pick by most draft analysts.
 However, on the final day of the deadline for pulling out of the early entry list, Budinger opted not to remain in the draft and returned to school instead.

 After the 2008–09 season, he declared for the NBA draft a second time.
 Under an NCAA rule back then, declaring for the draft a second time ended a player's college eligibility.
 In 2016, that rule was revised to allow a player to enter and withdraw from the draft multiple times without losing eligibility.